 In November 2008, the voters approved three constitutional amendments placed on the ballot by the Taxation and Budget Reform Commission.
-One amendment provided for classified use assessments for certain defined working waterfront properties.
-Another amendment provided an exemption for property dedicated in perpetuity for conservation purposes and provided for classified used assessments for land used for conservation purposes.
-The third amendment provided for an assessment limitation for renewable energy source devices and wind resistance improvements installed on real property used for residential purposes.
+One amendment required classified use assessments for certain defined working waterfront properties.
+Another amendment required an exemption for property dedicated in perpetuity for conservation purposes and provided for classified used assessments for land used for conservation purposes.
+The third amendment allowed an assessment limitation for renewable energy source devices and wind resistance improvements installed on real property used for residential purposes.